AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 Usually, when you hover a point, it becomes highlighted.
 However, it might be necessary to hightlight the points before you even drag a cursor over the chart.
 In this case use the {api}**.hover()**{api} method with a number of point (of array of numbers) that needs to be highlighted at the moment of loading:

-If you define nothing as an argument for the {api}**.hover()**{api} function, the hovering will be disabled for the discrete series but switched on for the whole continous ones, if the hover mode is set as "bySpot".
+If you define nothing as an argument for the {api:}**.hover()**{api} function, the hovering will be disabled for the discrete series but switched on for the whole continous ones, if the hover mode is set as "bySpot".
 When the hover mode is "byX", using {api:}**.hover()**{api} without arguments will lead to the same picture, but it will be impossible to unhover the continuous series and one of the points of a discrete series will be hovered also (which one depends on the x-coordinate, nearest to the cursor position).

 Change the hovering mode in playground and see the difference.